بِسْمِ اللَّهِ الرَّحْمَـنِ الرَّحِيمِ

-Durning the plateaus – the phases of happiness, peace, security, health, abundance of blessings, achievement of goals, and prosperity, – we all like to enjoy ourselves and do whatever we want to.
-Most of us, unfortunately, tend to ‘forget’ Allah during these smooth phases of life, and promptly stop worshipping Him.
+During the plateaus – the phases of happiness, peace, security, health, abundance of blessings, achievement of goals, and prosperity, – we all like to enjoy ourselves and do whatever we want to.
+Most of us, unfortunately, tend to ‘forget’ Allah during these smooth phases of life, and promptly stop worshiping Him.

 Think the bling-infused cousin’s wedding over the winter holidays, in which you danced to hip-hop at every dholki, ignoring your pricking conscience that was silently and repeatedly reminding you how you had promised to Allah whilst making dua to Him during your last Haj/umrah that you’d stop dancing at weddings from then on.

 “It is just this one time.
 Big deal.
 Everyone is dancing, even portly Jibli Uncle over there!”